May 27, 2014

 Pain relief options without medications include:

-Many of these options -- such as massage, acupuncture, meditation, and exercise - trigger the body to release endorphins.
+Many of these options -- such as massage, acupuncture, meditation, and exercise -- trigger the body to release endorphins.
 Endorphins are brain chemicals that act similarly to opiate drugs like morphine and codeine.
 While these may be enough to relieve pain by themselves, they are often used along with pain medications.
+For more information, see The Well Project's article on Complementary Therapies.

 Pain relief medicines that do not contain narcotics (opiates).
 These are available over-the-counter or by prescription.
 These medicines relieve mild to moderate pain related to inflammation or swelling.
 Some people with a history of drug addiction prefer these non-opioid pain medicines.
 They include: